 Puzzles, play and creativity

-Everyone who has ever completed a jigsaw puzzle understands the engaged focus required to do it.
-What you might have also felt is how this engaged focus allows your mind to wander, unblocking new thoughts.
+Everyone who has ever completed a jigsaw puzzle understands the engaged focus required.
+What you might have also noticed is how this engaged focus allows your mind to wander, unblocking new thoughts.
 This allows your mind to engage in critical thinking and often inspires new creative ideas and solutions.
-As you don’t have to complete a puzzle in one go, it can be the perfect little break from work (if you’re still working from home that is) when you feel stuck on a problem and need your mind to open up to new solutions.
+That's why puzzling can be the perfect little break from work (if you’re still working from home that is) when you feel stuck on a problem and need your mind to open up to new solutions.

 Completing a jigsaw puzzle is also a rewarding and fulfilling way to include play in your life.
-There’s the sense of achievement with each piece placed and placing the final piece, is nothing but happiness.
-It’s the perfect way to wind down, with a cup of tea or a glass of wine, after a long day or in the morning to get some strength.
-Do it alone or with a group of friends, with a cup of tea or a glass of wine, the sky's the limit with puzzles..
+There’s the sense of achievement with each piece placed and the placing of the final piece, is nothing but pure happiness.
+It is the perfect way to wind down, with a cup of tea or a glass of wine, after a long day or in the morning to get some strength.
+Do it alone or with a group of friends, with a cup of tea or a glass of wine.
+The sky is the limit with puzzles!

-In the end, it’s this beautiful combination of creativity and cognitivity that has kept the jigsaw puzzle so popular since its inception.
-Even though ‘why’ we keep coming back to jigsaw puzzles never stops changing, I’m certain that puzzles will continue to be something we keep and treasure for generations to come.
+In the end, it is this beautiful combination of creativity and cognitivity that has kept the jigsaw puzzle so popular ever since its inception.
+Even though the ‘why’ we use it might keep changing, I’m certain that puzzles will be something we continue to treasure for generations to come.
 What do you think?